-Gaspelin, Leonard, and Luck (2017) came across visual search and eyetracking results suggesting that when the singleton search strategy is not enforced during task performance, the salient distractor stimulus is inhibited.
+Gaspelin, Leonard, and Luck (2017) found visual search and eye-tracking results suggesting that when the singleton search strategy is not enforced during task performance, the salient distractor stimulus is inhibited.
 In their study, the singleton search strategy was contrasted with the feature search strategy.
 In the first study, the task was to find a salient target stimulus among six identical stimuli (e.g., a green diamond stimulus among five green circles) with a salient colour among the distractors (e.g., a red circle).
 In this case, the salient distractor had a strong effect on both oculomotor and behavioural outcomes.
 Participants' performance was impaired (slower reaction time) in the presence of the salient distractor and the first saccades fell significantly more often on this stimulus than on the other distractors.
 However, when subjects were no longer required to find a singleton (e.g., a green circle target stimulus among different shapes of green colour) and a salient colour stimulus was presented (e.g., one of the distractors was red), the stimulus-driven effect was no longer detectable.
-In this case, performance on the task was not impaired in the presence of the salient distractor, and the number of first saccades on the salient stimulus is significantly reduced compared to the first trial (Gaspelin, Leonard, & Luck, 2017).
+In this case, performance on the task was not impaired in the presence of the salient distractor, and the number of first saccades on the salient stimulus is significantly reduced compared to the first trial (Gaspelin, Leonard, and Luck, 2017).

-Figure 2.3 - Stilwell and Gaspelin's (2021) study, in which the visual search task was supplemented with a recognition task.
-The search trials were identical to the classical visual search task (searching for a target stimulus among several distracting stimuli, see Figure 2.2).
+distracting stimuli, see Figure 2.2).
 During the recognition trials, white letters appeared briefly within the stimuli, which participants were asked to memorise.
-The appearance of the letters was followed by a mask, and then by a task field where they had to recall the letters (A).
+The appearance of the letters was followed by a mask, and then by the task field where they had to recall the letters (A).
 The test used conditions with 4 and 10 letter layouts (B).

-This result (Gaspelin, Leonard, & Luck, 2017) is supported by the study of Stilwell and Gaspelin (2021) (Figure 2.3), where, supporting the feature search strategy, participants had to find a shape among ten green shapes of different types (e.g., a green diamond shape among green other shapes), while one of the distractors was of a salient colour (red).
+This result is supported by the study of Stilwell and Gaspelin (2021) (Figure 2.3), where supporting the feature search strategy, participants had to find a shape among ten green shapes of different types (e.g., a green diamond shape among green other shapes), while one of the distractors was of a salient colour (red).
 In the first condition reaction time was measured.
-In the second condition, (4 or 10) white-coloured letters were placed in the stimuli and then they had to be recalled.
+In the second condition, (4 or 10) whitecoloured letters were placed in the stimuli and then they had to be recalled.
 Neither reaction times nor recall performance was affected by the presence of a salient distractor stimulus.
 An interesting finding, however, was that in the four-letter arrangement, the letter appearing in the salient stimulus was recalled significantly less often by participants than the letters appearing in the other stimuli.
-In the ten-letter arrangement this effect was reduced.
-However, the strength of this effect was problematic, which was addressed in a new study by increasing the sample size (from 24 to 40) and by changing the fully coloured shapes to coloured outlines on a grey - instead of black - background.
-These modifications did not fully replicate their previous results, as the salient colour distractor significantly reduced task performance.
-However, similarly to their previous results, the inhibition of the salient stimulus in the four-letter condition was stronger in the recognition task, suggesting the importance of the number of stimuli presented simultaneously (set-size).
+In the tenletter arrangement this effect was reduced.
+However, the strength of this effect was problematic, which was addressed in a new study by increasing the sample size (from 24 to 40) and by changing the fully coloured shapes to coloured outlines on a grey instead of a black background.
+These modifications did not fully replicate their previous results, the salient colour distractor significantly reduced task performance.
+However, similarly to their previous results, the inhibition of the salient stimulus in the four-letter condition was stronger in the recognition task, suggesting the importance of the number of stimuli presented simultaneously (setsize).